brianadams2337/containerstore-demo/.changeset/clean-dodos-retire.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[UI\]** Resolved an issue in `SFHeaderNavigationItem` where the flyout was not being positioned correctly.
+**\[UI\]** Addressed a positioning bug where the flyout in `SFHeaderNavigationItem` would appear in the wrong place.

-The dynamic positioning of the flyout with `translateX` is now removed and the flyout is now positioned relative to the header.
+The issue, caused by dynamic `translateX` positioning, has been resolved by anchoring the flyout's position relative to the main header.